 - Showing a clear byline on the page, stating the author wrote the article and using the same name as used on their Google+ profile.

-You're free to write articles in the manner you prefer -- your users may really like the Pied Piper idea.
+You can write articles in the manner you prefer—your users may really like the Pied Piper idea.
 However, for authorship annotation in search results, Google prefers to feature a human who wrote the content.
-By doing so, authorship annotation better indicates that a search result is the perspective of a person, and this helps add credibility for searchers.3.
-If I use authorship on articles available in different languages, such as
+By doing so, authorship annotation better indicates that a search result is the perspective of a person, and this helps add credibility for searchers.

 Again, because currently we want to feature people, link authorship markup to an individual's profile rather than linking to a company's Google+ Page.